EduVault/eduvault/notes.md

 'reducer':[
   // include:
-  'User', // or in the first case 'personInfo' 'User.accountID' // to be more specific
+  'User', // or in the first case 'personInfo' 'User.username' // to be more specific
 ]
 ```